 Sandie likes to participate in pub quizzes, enjoys walking on the south coast cliffs and eating out with family & friends

-Esme is a keen horse rider, and will often be found traipsing around the Castel lanes in her muddy boots with a couple of unruly horses in tow.
+Esme volunteers as an instructor at a local riding stables, and will often be found traipsing around the Castel lanes with a herd of unruly ponies and/or children in tow.

 Solicitor of the Supreme Court of Queensland, admitted in 2013 and the High Court of Australia, admitted in 2014.

 Senior Associate, Bedell Cristin